 Thiotepa is also known as TEPADINA®.
-It is used to treat leukaemia, lymphoma and myeloma.
+It is a chemotherapy drug used to treat lymphoma, leukaemia and myeloma.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.